unni-krishnan-95/copy/_posts/2016-10-5-vulnhub-stapler1.md

 221 Goodbye.
 ```

-We can see that after looking though the FTP server we come across a file called **note**.
-What we did is called the **get** command to download the file back to our host.
-WE can now open it and see what it contains.
+We can see that after looking though the FTP server, we come across a file called **note**.
+What I did is call the **get** command to download the file back to our host.
+From out host, we can open the file and see what it contains.

 ```console
 root@kali:~# cat note